-The intern will have the opportunity to support the work of the Global Network Team in the following ways:
+The Network Intern will support the Network Department in the following ways:

-- Perform research and analytical tasks on a variety of issues affecting the Global Network.
+- Perform research and analytical tasks on a variety of issues affecting the Safe Kids Network.

 - Coordinate meeting logistics, attend meetings, and take and/or compile call and meeting minutes.

-- Assist with management of a database consisting of more than 400 domestic and over 30 partner organizations.
+- Assist with the management of a database consisting of more than 400 domestic and over 30 international partner organizations.